When Foot Pain May Mean Arthritis

 Learn about the various causes of foot pain, including different kinds of arthritis.

-The most common form of arthritis, OA is caused by the wearing away of cartilage that cushions the ends of the bones where they meet to form joints.
-Without this protective tissue, bones to rub against each other, causing stiffness, pain and loss of movement in the joint.
-In the foot, osteoarthritis most commonly affects the big toe, but it can affect the ankle and midfoot.
+Osteoarthritis (OA) is the most common form of arthritis.
+Also known as “wear and tear” arthritis, OA is a chronic condition caused by the breakdown of the cartilage, which cushions the ends of the bones where they meet to form joints.
+This breakdown causes the bones to rub together, causing stiffness, pain and loss of joint movement.
+In the foot, OA most commonly affects the big toe, but it can affect the ankle joints and joints of the heel bone, inner and outer mid-foot.
 Aging and obesity make OA more likely in the feet.

 Psoriatic arthritis is a form of arthritis that affects joints and the skin (psoriasis).
-PsA can cause swelling of toes (dactylitis).
+PsA can cause swelling of toes (dactylitis), which causes a sausage-like appearance.
 Psoriasis can affect the skin of the feet and cause toenails to thicken, develop pits and separate from the nail bed.

 Stay in the Know.
 Live in the Yes.